-If the Clavister Security Gateway is to act as a DHCP server then this can be set up in the following way:
+If the Clavister Next Generation Firewall is to act as a DHCP server then this can be set up in the following way:

 First, create an IP4 Address object which defines the address range to be handed out.
-Here, we will assume this is called dhcp_range.
-We will also assume that an IP4 Address object dhcp_netmask has been created which specifies the netmask.
+Here, it is assumed that this has the name dhcp_range.
+It is also assumed that another IP4 Address object dhcp_netmask has been created which specifies the netmask.

-We now create a DHCP server object called dhcp_lan which will only be available only on the lf3 interface.
+We now create a DHCP server object called my_dhcp_server which will only be available on the lf1 interface.
 To do this, go to Network > Network Services > DHCP Servers and select Add > DHCP Server.
-We can now specify the server properties.
+The server properties can now be specified.

-Name: dhcp_lan
+Name: my_dhcp_server

-Interface Filter: lf3 💌
+Interface Filter: ⊒i lf1 →

-Relay Filter: 0.0.0.0/0
+Relay Filter: 0.0.0/0 -

-IP Address Pool: 4 dhop_range
+IP Address Pool: 4 dhcp_range

-Netmask: 🔄 dhop_netmask 💌
+Netmask: □4 dhcp_netmask ▼